Qafeen/Aadhaar/README.md

 # Aadhaar (Unique identification authority of India) Package on laravel 5.

-Authenticating users by Aadhar is a breeze with this package.
+Authenticating users by Aaadhaar is a breeze with this package.

 ## Installation